 Yet, if, for example, Bahrain spent US$40m each year on global advertising of the Kingdom it would not be as effective as their one weekend out of 52 each year hosting the F1 community.
 Formula 1 has put Bahrain on the map.
 It has given Bahrain the opportunity to showcase itself to the world.
 This is why the government is so happy to pour money into the event in its unstinting support of the BIC.

 Click here to subscribe to our print edition!

 Without government support, it is becoming nigh on impossible for venues to host a round of the F1 season.
 The British Grand Prix is one of the few remaining Grands Prix not to be supported by its government.
 Sure, Britain doesn’t really need the exposure in terms of submitting a vision of itself to the rest of the world.
-Yet the government has pumped millions upon millions into hosting the 2012 Olympic Games in London and into the bidding process to secure hosting rights of the 2018 soccer World Cup.
+Yet the government has pumped millions upon millions into hosting the 2012 Olympic Games in London and into the bidding process to secure hosting rights for the 2018 soccer World Cup.
 Two events that are six years apart at a significantly greater cost to the taxpayer than hosting a Formula 1 race.
-Silverstone has been hosting F1 since 1950 and has had to fight very hard to retain its flagship event.
+Silverstone promoters have been hosting F1 since 1950 and have had to fight very hard to retain its flagship event.
 Thankfully Bernie Ecclestone and the British Racing Drivers’ Club managed to come to an agreement that will see Silverstone pay £12m each year to the F1 coffers with a five per cent annual increment.

 The shift in F1 is perhaps best highlighted by comparing the 2010 calendar with the 2000 calendar.
 In 2000 there were 11 races in Europe, two in Asia, none in the Middle East, one in Australasia, one in South America and two in North America.